-It is strongly recommended that a journal make use of an Editorial Support System, an internet-based software system which helps editors to keep track of articles from submission through to publication.
-One widely used example is Open Journal System.
-At LiU E-Press we offer an equivalent, JARSS.
+It is strongly recommended that a journal make use of an Editorial Support System - a web-based system which helps editors to keep track of articles from submission through to publication.
+LiU E-press provides support for using Open Journal System on our own server.

 If the journal is university-based, it is important that there is support from the relevant department (support is most likely to be a small allocation of time towards the work, but it could be more if the journal is of significant importance to the department as a whole).

 It is essential that the journal be of interest to and supported by the relevant international scientific community.

 To produce a journal requires a lot of working time.
 It is important to not underestimate this.
 If a journal is published by a commercial publisher, the publisher often takes care of such things as proof-reading, layout editing, reference checking.
 At LiU E-Press we do not have the personnel to offer this level of service.
 Instead, we require that we receive publication-ready pdf files.
 LiU E-Press takes care of the technical side of publication but is not involved in the process up to that point.

 In principle, all printed documents which are produced in Sweden have an ISBN (International Standard Book Number).
 One exception to this is journals, even if they are issued in a printed format: ISBN is not required.